Lies, damned lies and statistics in Mexico's drugs war?

 She says the state governor immediately announced that all of those killed were "criminals" who had "bitten the dust".

-But Joaquin Figueroa was a mechanic who had left work that evening in a white pick-up truck with two colleagues.'No proof'
+But Joaquin Figueroa was a mechanic who had left work that evening in a white pick-up truck with two colleagues.

 According to Ms Figueroa, he had never been involved in crime and did not own a gun.